michalmar/ai-ml-labs/HACKS-DSVM-Jupyter-AAD/README.md

 Fortunately, [Linux VMs can be integrated with Azure Active Directory](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/login-using-aad) as well.
 Thus the JupyterHub OAuth plugin and the AAD extension for Linux can be combined to enable multi-user data science environments without manually managing users and passwords.

-An alternative to DSVMs is to use [https://docs.microsoft.com/en-us/azure/azure-databricks/](Azure Databricks), which provide a notebook environment for Python, R and Scala fully integrated with Azure Active Directory with fine-grained Role-Based Access Control.
+An alternative to DSVMs is to use [Azure Databricks](https://docs.microsoft.com/en-us/azure/azure-databricks), which provide a notebook environment for Python, R and Scala fully integrated with Azure Active Directory with fine-grained Role-Based Access Control.

 ## How-to Guide